Taipei, Capital of Taiwan

 My balding guide in Taiwan is called Sam and my younger driver, Mr Chao.
 (His tongue doesn't look black).
 We have a nifty Mercedes that contains more gadgets.
 Everyone here has a little camera recording the scene to the rear of their car in case there is an accident.
 I wonder how long it will be before they are a must have in the UK?

 Sam tells me that males in Taiwan prove themselves through three manly pursuits.
 They climb the highest mountain (4000 metres), swim Sun Moon Lake ( which I will visit later) and cycle the 1200 kilometres round the island.
 Well, I'm driving round it.

-The island mainly consists of limestone mountains, jutting sharply out of the sea on this part of the trip.
+The eastern two thirds of the island mainly consist of limestone mountains, jutting sharply out of the sea, on this part of the trip.
 Amazingly engineered highways, mostly begun by the Japanese, either roller-coaster on the edge, hundreds of metres up, or pour through ribbons of tunnels.
 It makes for interesting viewing, punctuated by concentrations of high rise apartments and industrialisation wherever the land flattens out.
 Cement factories are a frequent occurrence, juxtaposed with beautiful powdery beaches.
 It's hot, nearly 40 degrees and very steamy.
-The camera fogs up instantly and my hair goes into a frazzle.
+The camera lens fogs up instantly and my hair goes into a frazzle.